Chair

 Trustee Since 2020

 Jeffrey M. Busch is the Chairman and Chief Executive Officer of Global Medical REIT, Inc., a New York Stock Exchange listed company, trading under the ticker symbol GMRE.
-Founded by Mr. Busch in 2014, GMRE specializes in acquiring medical real estate in the United States and currently has over One Billion Dollars of Assets Under Management.
-His work with GMRE is the latest of his ventures that combines healthcare, leadership and innovation.
+Founded by Mr. Busch in 2014, GMRE specializes in acquiring medical real estate in the United States and currently has over $1 billion of assets under management.
+His work with GMRE is the latest of his ventures that combines healthcare, leadership, and innovation.

 Mr. Busch also serves as the Chairman of Safe Blood International Foundation.
 He founded Safe Blood for Africa Foundation in 1999 due to the lack of focus on blood safety in the fight against HIV/AIDS in sub-Saharan Africa.
-Having served as a top advisor to several medical companies and having worked in the blood supply and management field, Mr. Busch used the combination of diplomatic skills, entrepreneurial expertise and management skills in blood services to support the establishment of blood services in more than 25 countries and attracted governmental, corporate and non-governmental funding in excess of One Billion Dollars for the purpose of improving the safety and availability of blood in the developing world.
+Having served as a top advisor to several medical companies and having worked in the blood supply and management field, Mr. Busch used the combination of diplomatic skills, entrepreneurial expertise, and management skills in blood services to support the establishment of blood services in more than 25 countries and attracted governmental, corporate, and non-governmental funding in excess of $1 billion for the purpose of improving the safety and availability of blood in the developing world.

 Stemming from his successful career as an investment banker, Mr. Busch possesses substantial finance expertise.
 He has built and underwritten companies from a wide array of sectors and is a skilled business developer and financier.

-Mr. Busch has a Bachelors of Science in Business Management from New York University, an Masters of Public Administration from New York University, and a Juris Doctorate from Emory University School of Law.
+Mr. Busch has a Bachelors of Science in Business Management from New York University, a Masters of Public Administration from New York University, and a Juris Doctorate from Emory University School of Law.

 EDGAR DOBIE